Lumunix/IntelliJ-IDEA-Docker/README.md

 # IntelliJ-IDEA-Docker
 ![Project-Banner](/readme/project-banner.png)

+# About
-IntelliJ IDEA IDE Community Edition in a docker container
+IntelliJ IDEA IDE Community Edition IDE in a docker container.
+Provides a full Java IDE in a docker container with Open JDK.

+# Usage
 ## Windows:
 1. [Install Docker/Compose](https://docs.docker.com/compose/install/).
 You must have Docker and Compose installed to run your Jekyll project in Docker.